YxAc/files_backup/minos_wiki.md

 3. When setting up the stand-alone hbase on Ubuntu, you may fail to start it because of the `/etc/hosts` file.
 You can refer to <http://hbase.apache.org/book/quickstart.html#ftn.d2907e114> to fix the problem.

-4. When using the Minos client to install a service package, if you get an error of `socket.error: [Errno 101] Network is unreachable`, please check your tank server configuration in `deploy.cfg` file, you might miss it.
+4. When using the Minos client to install a service package, if you get an error of "socket.error: [Errno 101] Network is unreachable", please check your tank server configuration in `deploy.cfg` file, you might miss it.

-> **Note:** See [Minos Wiki](https://github.com/XiaoMi/minos/wiki) for more advanced features.